MicrosoftDocs/memdocs/sccm/osd/plan-design/planning-considerations-for-automating-tasks.md

  If the selected program fails to run on a client, the task sequence is not run.

 ##  <a name="BKMK_TSMaintenanceWindow"></a> Use a maintenance window to specify when a task sequence can run
  You can specify when the task sequence can run by defining a maintenance window for the collection that contains your destination computers.
 Maintenance windows are configured with a start date, a start and finish time, and a recurrence pattern.
 In addition, when you set the schedule for the maintenance window you can specify that the maintenance window applies only to task sequences.
-For more information, see [How to use maintenance windows in System Center Configuration Manager](../../core/clients/manage/collections/use-maintenance-windows.md).
+For more information, see [How to use maintenance windows](../../core/clients/manage/collections/use-maintenance-windows.md).

 > [!IMPORTANT]
 >  When you configure a maintenance window to run a task sequence, once the task sequences starts it continues to run even if the maintenance window closes.
 The task sequence will either complete successfully or fail.